Show More

 In This Guide:

 You will usually need to save at least 5% of the property’s value to get a mortgage.
-This means you take out a mortgage for the remaining 95%.
-Most first-time buyers will put down a larger deposit.
+This means you will take out a mortgage for the remaining 95%.
+Most first-time buyers tend to put down a larger deposit.
 It’s important to remember that the bigger your deposit, the higher your chance of being accepted for a mortgage.

 Saving for a bigger deposit will also mean you have access to more competitive mortgage rates.
 Usually, a deposit of 20% or more will get you access to better rates, but some of the best mortgage rates require as much as a 30% deposit.

-Saving for a larger deposit can be advantageous, but the number of lenders offering low deposit mortgages is increasing so saving for a large deposit is not necessary to for buying your home.
-However, it’s important to remember that you will not just need to save for your deposit.
+Saving for a larger deposit can be advantageous, but the number of lenders offering low deposit mortgages is increasing, so saving for a large deposit is not necessary for buying your home.
+However, it’s important to remember that you will not only need to save for your deposit.
 You will also need to save for things like solicitor’s fees and stamp duty.
-This may change how much you can afford to save.
+This could change how much you can afford to save.

 Should I save for a bigger mortgage deposit?

-When calculating how much you will need to save, it helps to look at typical property prices in the area you are hoping to buy.
-If you cannot afford the repayments for a deposit of 5% or 10% then you will need to save for a larger deposit.
-This will make your monthly repayments lower because you are borrowing a smaller amount.
+When calculating how much you need to save, it is helpful to look at typical property prices in the area where you want to buy.
+If you cannot afford the repayments for a deposit of 5% or 10%, then you will need to save for a larger deposit.
+This will lower your monthly repayments because you are borrowing a smaller amount.

 A larger deposit will also make you less risky for mortgage lenders meaning they are likely to offer you lower interest rates.
 Saving for a larger deposit, therefore, means you are likely to have better mortgage deals available to you.

 If your salary is relatively low, you may find lenders will be reluctant to accept a smaller deposit.
 This will mean saving for a larger deposit to make up more of the property’s value.
-Owning more of your home outright is less risky for both you and the lender as it means you are less likely to fall into negative equity.
+Owning more of your home outright is less risky for both you and the lender.
+It means you're less likely to fall into negative equity.

-If you are unsure how much to save, it may be worth speaking to a mortgage advisor who will be able to guide you through the options that are best suited to you.
+If you are unsure how much to save, it may be worth speaking to a mortgage advisor who can guide you through the best options for you.

 What should I do if I am struggling to save?